MikeWeiZhou/ci-dashboard/docs/howto_setup_ci_dashboard_server.md

 ### 1. Download and Install Node.js v8.11.1 (latest stable long-term-release as of writing)
 from https://nodejs.org/

-### 2. Install Required Server Node Modules (Only when things go wrong)
+### 2. Rebuild Node Modules
-**This step should not be necessary as all required node modules should already be installed into the node_modules directory.** However, you may need to run this step if you are initializing the node project from scratch or attempting to run/develop on an operating system other than Windows 10, as this project was solely developed on Windows 10.
+This is useful when you install a new version of node, and must recompile all your C++ addons with the new binary.

 * Open command prompt and change directory to root of this project
-* Run command: **npm install <node module>**
+* Run command: **npm rebuild**

-#### List of required server node modules:

-* **express** (web framework/routing)
-* **body-parser** (middleware for getting POST data)

 ### 3. Run CI Dashboard Server